isomerpages/nparks-juronglake/_visit-us/Operating Hours and Services.md

 <summary><strong>First Aid</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Approach our uniformed staff on duty in the gardens and we'll be glad
+<p>Approach our uniformed staff on duty in the Gardens and we'll be glad
 to assist you.</p>
 </div>
 </details>